NVlabs/RADIO/README.md

 ## News/Release

+- [6.3.2025] 🔥🔥🔥 C-RADIOv3 has been released.
+These are [commercially viable models](https://developer.download.nvidia.com/licenses/nvidia-open-model-license-agreement-june-2024.pdf), and also represent our strongest models to date!
+- [5.1.2025] FeatSharp has been accepted to **ICML 2025**.
 - [2.26.2025] RADIOv2.5 paper has been accepted to **CVPR 2025**.
 See you in Nashville.
 - [12.18.2024] We release C-RADIO, a ViT-H/16 model which can be used for commercial products, under the [NVIDIA Open Model License Agreement](https://developer.download.nvidia.com/licenses/nvidia-open-model-license-agreement-june-2024.pdf) license!
 - [12.11.2024] We release RADIOv2.5 ViT-g/14, our biggest model yet!